Shop

 If you have a concern about a senior or lead pastor at Willow Creek, please contact Red Flag Reporting at www.RedFlagReporting.com or 877-647-3335 and use the client code: Willow.

 Elder candidates at Willow Creek are nominated by the congregation and then undergo a robust screening and interview process conducted by the Elder Selection Committee.
 The Elder Board will advise the Elder Selection Committee of the number of candidates needed and specific attributes and skills required to ensure continued diversity and balance on the Elder Board.
-Specifically, the Elder Board must include 5-10 lay persons and the Senior Pastor (non-voting member), and must have representation from multiple campuses and generations, diverse ethnicities, both genders, as well as at least two individuals with financial expertise.
+Specifically, the Elder Board must include 5-10 lay persons and must have representation from multiple campuses and generations, diverse ethnicities, both genders, and at least two individuals with financial expertise.
 Elder candidates who complete the vetting process will be confirmed by the presiding Elder Board.
 Click here to view our current Elder Board.

 Curious about what an Elder at Willow is?
 Check out this document!